February 14-22

 the most effective fighters of World War I. November 21

 — Spanish pilot Lt.
-Rios and engineer Capt.
+Rios and observer Capt.

 Manuel Barreiro are seriously wounded be rifle fire from